There will be weeping and gnashing of teeth...

 Losing My Wheels

+A picture of Alan Johnson and Ian Urquhart.
 Alan's father, Ernest William Johnson - at 93, asked his son if he was coming home to Australia for Christmas.
 He used an expression to convey how his body was beginning to fail, he said "the wheels are falling off Son".
-Well my friend, Alan Johnson, the Australian Hotelier, told me the tale and this poem is the result!
+Well my friend, Alan Johnson, the Australian Hotelier, told me the tale and this poem is the result! |

 Are you coming home for Christmas Son?